jegaths/dagflow/docs/getting_started.rst

 Project
 -------

-Once the application is up and running you can access the dagflow application using url **http://localhost**
+Once the application is up and running, you can access the dagflow application using url **http://localhost**

-You will be greated with the homepage directly where you have the option to create a new dagflow or import an existing dag to dagflow.
+You will be greeted with the homepage directly where you have the option to create a new dagflow or import an existing dag to dagflow.
 You can also see the list of the recent dagflows.

 .. image:: https://raw.githubusercontent.com/jegaths/dagflow/main/docs/images/homepage.png
    :alt: dagflow homepage